solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ---
+---
 title: Generalized State Compression
 objectives:
-  - Explain the logic flow behind Solana state compression
+  - Explain the flow of Solana's state compression's logic.
-  - Explain the difference between a Merkle tree and a concurrent Merkle tree
+  - Describe and Explain the difference between a Merkle tree and a concurrent Merkle tree
-  - Implement generic state compression in basic Solana programs
+  - Implement generic state compression in a basic Solana programs
 description:
-  "How state compression - the tech behind compressed NFTs - works, and how to implement it in your own Solana programs."
+  "Understand how state compression and the technology behind compressed NFTs works, and learn how to apply it in your own Solana programs."
 ---

 ## Summary

-- State Compression on Solana is most commonly used for compressed NFTs, but it's possible to use it for arbitrary data
+- State compression on Solana is primarily used for compressed NFTs, but it can be applied to any data type
-- State Compression lowers the amount of data you have to store onchain by leveraging Merkle trees.
+- State Compression lowers the amount of data you have to store onchain using Merkle trees.
+- A Merkle tree compresses data by hashing pairs of data repeatedly until a single root hash is produced.
+It's this root hash that's then stored on-chain.
-- Merkle trees store a single hash that represents an entire binary tree of hashes.
-Each leaf on a Merkle tree is a hash of that leaf's data.
+- Each leaf on a Merkle tree is a hash of that leaf's data.
-- Concurrent Merkle trees are a specialized version of Merkle trees that allow concurrent updates.
+- Concurrent Merkle tree is a specialized version of a Merkle tree.
+Unlike a standard Merkle tree, it allows multiple updates at the same time without affecting transaction validity.
-- Because data in a state-compressed program is not stored onchain, you have to user indexers to keep an offchain cache of the data and then verify that data against the onchain Merkle tree.
+- Data in a state-compressed program is not stored onchain.
+So you have to use indexers to  keep an offchain cache of the data.
+It's this offchain cache data that's is used to then verify against the onchain Merkle tree.

 ## Lesson